 Get help with research questions, project construction and feedback on your project and/or required written materials.
 Submit the mentorship request online and we will pair you with a National History Day in Iowa mentor.

 Attend a one-day, hands-on workshop to improve your National History Day skills.
-Jump-start your project by learning about the 2018 theme, “Conflict and Compromise,” start your research, and more.
+Jump-start your project by learning about the year's theme, start your research and more.
 History Day 101 workshops are held in late summer each year.
-Register now for one of the following workshops: